 When landlords must lodge the bond

 If you’re a landlord and you take a bond, you must lodge it with Tenancy Services within 23 working days of receiving it.
 This applies whether you send the bond in full or in instalments.
 You must also give the tenant a receipt.
-If the bond is for a boarding house tenancy and is not more than 1 week’s rent, you don’t have to lodge it with Tenancy Services.
-It’s important to fill out forms correctly, or we won’t be able to lodge your bond.
+If the bond is for a boarding house tenancy and is no more than 1 week’s rent, you don’t have to lodge it with Tenancy Services.
+It’s important to fill out forms correctly or we won’t be able to lodge your bond.
 It may also cause delays when you apply for a refund.

 Lodging a bond has more on how you can lodge a bond.

 The landlord can ask for bond money up to the equivalent of 4 weeks’ rent.
 Other forms of security are not allowed.
 A guarantor's agreement is not considered a bond.

 Increasing rent may affect bond

 When lawfully increasing the rent, the landlord may ask the tenant to pay extra bond to equal the weekly rent.
 For example, the rent goes up by $10 per week and the tenant paid 3 weeks’ rent as bond.
 This means the landlord can ask for an extra $30 to be paid to the bond.
 The extra bond needs to be lodged with the rest of the bond, by completing a bond lodgement form.

 Similarly, if the rent decreases and if the total bond is more than 4 week’s rent, the tenant can apply to have the extra bond refunded to them.